 15. Write a sentence describing your conclusion regarding the effect of State on happiness.
+Mean happiness differs reliably across states.

 16. Write a sentence describing your conclusion regarding the effect of Season on happiness.
+Mean happiness differs reliably across seasons.

 17. Write a sentence describing your conclusion regarding the interaction between State and Season.
+We retain the null hypothesis that effects of season on happiness are the same in every state.